Mary Ney: Later work

 She was brought in as a supporting commissioner at Rotherham Metropolitan Borough Council in February 2015 following scandals around child sexual exploitation, as one of five commissioners including Stella Manzie.
 She succeeded David Meyers as the lead commissioner in March 2017.
 As commissioner, she "helped to improve performance and rebuild the trust of local residents" including suspending the licences of forty taxi drivers.

-She served as a non-executive director for the Department of Communities and Local Government from 2016 to 2018.
+She was a non-executive director for the Department of Communities and Local Government from 2016 to 2018.
 Ney produced a review in October 2017 for the Ministry of Housing, Communities and Local Government called "Review of the Governance and Transparency of Local Enterprise Partnerships".
 In August 2019, she was appointed to lead a review into financial oversight of further education colleges, and in August 2020 led a rapid review into the management of local COVID-19 outbreaks.

-She is a trustee of CAFOD and the Roman Catholic Archdiocese of Southwark.
+She is a trustee of the Catholic Agency for Overseas Development (CAFOD) and the Roman Catholic Archdiocese of Southwark.

 Honours

-Ney was made a Dame Commander of the British Empire (DBE) for services to local government.
+Ney was made a Dame Commander of the British Empire (DBE) in the 2019 New Year Honours for services to local government.